SpenceKonde/megaTinyCore/megaavr/extras/Ref_Tuning.md

 #### Step 5: Removing or retuning
 Note that unless you select a tuned clock option, no tuning will be attempted or performed, so unless you need the full USERROW, there's no reason to remove this.

 To remove: Upload the example sketch "megaTinyDeTune" under megaTinyCore examples.
-Open serial at 115200, and type/send D to clear the tuning constants - alternately, your own sketch could just write the last 12 bytes of the USERROW to 0xFF weith USERSIG.h.
+Open serial at 115200, and type/send D to clear the tuning constants - alternately, your own sketch could just write the last 12 bytes of the USERROW to 0xFF with USERSIG.h.

 To retune: Repeat steps 2-3.
 Immediately after it is uploaded (must be no other reset or powercycle, and must not be running the bootloader), the tuning sketch will ALWAYS retune the chip.
 This allows you to fix a bad tuning, done for example far from operating conditions or with a malfunctioning reference clock.